Shailendra1703/Miro/README.md

 # Miro

-Miro is an open-source Chrome extension that notifies users when ChatGPT has finished generating a response.
+Miro is an open-source Chrome extension that notifies users when ChatGPT or Claude.AI has finished generating a response.

 ## Features

-- **Real-time Notifications**: Get notified instantly when ChatGPT completes its response.
+- **Real-time Notifications**: Get notified instantly when ChatGPT or Claude.AI completes its response.
 - **Open Source**: Miro is fully open-source, allowing developers to contribute and improve the extension.

 ## Project Setup